davep/davep.github.com/content/posts/2015/2015-06-21-a-chromeos-issue.md

 appeared to be getting worse as time went on.

-Hopefully this was a one-off and the problem isn't simply up in the beta cannel and waiting to head down to stable.
+Hopefully this was a one-off and the problem isn't simply up in the beta channel and waiting to head down to stable.

 [//]: # (2015-06-21-a-chromeos-issue.md ends here)